ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 # Deep Reinforcement Learning

 While methods above work quite well and actually have proofs that they'll eventually find the optimal policy out of it, it comes at a cost.
 It's often not feasible to store everything in the form of a table.
-For a simple, for the game of Go, there are an estimated $10^170$ number of states and at a given time and an estimated 150-250 possible actions to perform.
+For a simple, for the game of Go, there are an estimated $10^{170}$ number of states and at a given time and an estimated 150-250 possible actions to perform.
 In more real-world problems, it's often not even possible to quantify this.
-If we're to consider a self-driving car and simply look at the distance travelled as one value of the state, it's a continuous value.
+If we're to consider a self-driving car and simply look at the distance traveled as one value of the state, it's a continuous value.
 Are 1,1.1,1.111,1.11111 all different states?
 Even if we did have an infinite amount of memory to store all of these at the most granular level, we would still have to run all our algorithms a very large number of times so we've visited every single possible state multiple times so we update it's values even though it's very likely that the state 1,1.1,1.111,1.11111 are very similar to each other.